Getting Started¶

 | Returns (or prices only) | Data |

-Both give access to the same stats, plots, and report API.
+Both routes expose the same stats, plots, and report API.

 Installation¶

-pip install jquantstats[plot] # static chart export (kaleido)
+pip install jquantstats[plot] # static chart export via kaleido

 pip install jquantstats[web] # FastAPI web server